bloxstreet/support/guides/training-guide.md

 * Once the host claims using the GUI, all trainers are required to go inside the Training Center and find an available counter.
 Low Ranks should enter the building and stand on the red lines.
 * Hosts are required to select a trusted HR to announce training at the store.
 * Trainers should not rush through the script.
 Allow your LRs to have time to read the information you’re providing them.
-* The limit is five excess trainers.
-Do not cause arguments.

 ## Rank Information
 {: .text-red-300 }